chaseottofy/vercel-nav/README.md

 ## Installation and Usage

-This project uses a bare-bones tsup configuration.
+This project utilizes a bare-bones tsup configuration.

 **install**
 ```bash